‘Days Of Our Lives’ Recap For Tuesday, August 28: Marlena’s Life Is On The Line!

 Kristen (Stacy Haiduk) used Eve’s (Kassie DePaiva) phone to call Brady (Eric Martsolf), and she taunted him.
 Brady demanded to talk to Eve, and Eve read a prepared message while Kristen held a gun to her chest.
 Kristen warned Brady to come alone if he wanted to see Eve alive again.

 Paul (Christopher Sean) explained to a struggling Will (Chandler Massey) precisely what happened at John (Drake Hogestyn) and Marlena’s (Deidre Hall) wedding.
 Kristen kidnapped Sami (Alison Sweeney), and ultimately Sami ended up shooting Marlena, and Paul wasn’t confident the gunshot was an accident.
-Will struggled to believe that because Kristen had come after his family before.
+Will struggled to believe that, because Kristen had come after his family before.

 At the hospital, Jennifer (Melissa Reeves) tried to reassure Eric (Greg Vaughn) about Valerie’s (Vanessa Williams) excellent skills as a surgeon.
 Belle (Kirsten Storms) appeared with coffee and tried to soothe the devastated man.
 Meanwhile, Rafe (Galen Gering) arrested Sami, and she blamed Kristen.
 Sami told him about how Kristen kidnapped and drugged her.
 He asked her to go downtown, but she refused, which meant Rafe had to arrest her.